1959 British Grand Prix

 The 1959 British Grand Prix was a Formula One motor race held at the Aintree Circuit on 18 July 1959.
 It was race 5 of 9 in the 1959 World Championship of Drivers and race 4 of 8 in the 1959 International Cup for Formula One Manufacturers.
 It was the 14th British Grand Prix and the third to be held at the Aintree Motor Racing Circuit, a circuit mapped out in the grounds of the Aintree Racecourse horse racing venue.
 The race was held over 75 laps of the four kilometre circuit for a race distance of 362 kilometres.

-The race was won by Australian Jack Brabham taking his second Grand Prix victory in a works Cooper T51.
-Brabham dominated the race, leading all 75 laps to win by 22 seconds over British driver Stirling Moss driving a British Racing Partnership entered BRM P25.
+The race was won by Australian Jack Brabham taking his second Grand Prix victory in a works Cooper T51 with rear-mid engine, from Climax.
+Brabham dominated the race (and the season), leading all 75 laps to win by 22 seconds over British driver Stirling Moss driving a British Racing Partnership entered front engine BRM P25.
 It was the first time a BRP entry finished in the top three.
 Brabham's Cooper Car Company teammate, New Zealander Bruce McLaren finished in third place, just 0.2 seconds behind Moss, having lost second place late in the race.
 Harry Schell finished fourth for the Owen Racing Organisation BRM team a lap behind Brabham.